Computational-Design-Consulting/CSharp-Collection/Solving Tasks/Delegate-MethodCall/README.md

 # Delegate-Method Call
-Exercise on using different method calls as Froms project
+Exercise on using different method calls as Forms-project

 ![Result screenshot](Screenshot%202021-12-20%20035842.png)